MALTA ENJOYED WARMEST DAY IN FEBRUARY AS COLD SPELL GRIPPED MOST OF EUROPE

 • Total of 135.6 hours of sunshine recorded

-After three months that were considerably drier than the climate norm, in February the heavens opened and produced 181.4mm of rain.
+After three months that were considerably drier than the climate norm, 2018’s February weather in Malta saw the heavens open and produce 181.4mm of rain.
 This total exceeded the 56.9mm quota for February, and spilled over the combined rainfall for the preceding three months by 60mm.

 With 117mm of rain measured, the ninth day of the month went down on record as the second wettest day in February since 1923.
 Stretching into Saturday, this rainfall event coincided with Carnival weekend and watered down celebratory spirits as it led to the cancellation of many outdoor activities and parades.